Sony BRAVIA Theater Bar 9 with Speakers + Bass Module Soundbar Review

 High-Frequency Extension

 The Sony BRAVIA Theater Bar 9 with Speakers and Bass Module's stereo frequency response sounds great, albeit a bit excited.
-Its subwoofer adds ample low-bass that’s otherwise absent from the standalone Sony BRAVIA Theater Bar 9 for a lot of rumble and punch during explosions and with heavy bass like EDM music.
+Its subwoofer adds ample low-bass that's otherwise absent from the standalone Sony BRAVIA Theater Bar 9 for a lot of rumble and punch during explosions and with heavy bass like EDM music.
 The low-mids are pushed down in the mix somewhat, which weakens chunky rhythm guitar a bit compared to the otherwise balanced midrange, which yields clear speech and lead instruments.
-Trebly sounds like cymbals are rather bright and can sound shrill and piercing but very clear.
-Stereo content plays from the satellites as well, which creates a much wider soundstage than the Sony BRAVIA Theater Bar 9 by itself, but it tracks panning placement a bit messily as a result.
+The treble is similarly balanced, with coins clinking and cymbals being rendered with natural sizzle.
+Stereo content plays from the satellites as well, which creates a much wider soundstage than the Sony BRAVIA Theater Bar 9 by itself, but panning can be a bit messy as a result.

 Stereo Frequency Response With Preliminary Calibration